 The following are the most important "Mechanical Steps" necessary in positioning your business to begin selling to the federal government.
 They are listed in the necessary sequence for becoming a supplier entity in the government system.
 A link to appropriate web sites is provided at each step.

 A. Dunn &Bradstreet (D&B) Number Go to Small Business Tab At:

-If you do not have one a D&B Number is necessary before you can complete a Central Contractor Registration (CCR) which is required for all companies who aspire to sell to the federal government.
-A D&B Number is also required for your Small Disadvantaged Business (SDB) application if you intend to pursue minority- owned business certification.
-If you are not already incorporated you may wish to incorporate before you set up your D&B number.
+If you do not have one a D and B Number is necessary before you can complete a Registration (CCR) which is required for all companies who aspire to sell to the federal government.
+A D and B Number is also required for your Small Disadvantaged Business (SDB) application if you intend to pursue minority- owned business certification.
+If you are not already incorporated you may wish to incorporate before you set up your D and B number.
 Incorporation is fairly inexpensive these days and can be done via the WEB for either a non-profit or a for-profit business.
 Try search mechanisms, such as "Incorporate.com", or "Incorporate Now".
 It is best to do a check with the Better Business Bureau before using the results.
-Establishing your D&B is free.
+Establishing your D and B is free.

 B. For Central Contractor Registration:

 C. For application in the SBA Small, Disadvantaged Business (SDB) Program:

 If you qualify as a minority, follow the directions closely.
 Note there is a preview section which will acquaint you with the application and the types of information that will be necessary when you start the process.

 D. For Historically Under-Utilized Business (HUB) Zone Information:

 Note that Hub Zone qualification is based on where the business is located and where the personnel in the business reside as well.

 FEDBIZOPS is the gateway for all federal business.
 The search tool there is a very powerful engine with many filters that are useful.
 It is well worth the time to learn the filters.
 Every federal agency is required by regulation to advertise there and you will be amazed at the products and services the federal government buys.